p00dle/csv/README.md

       - uses _parse_ function; defaults to 'string'
     - stringify
       - uses _stringify_ function; defaults to 'string'
-  - 'row'
-    - parse
-      - column is ignored
-    - stringify
-      - uses _stringifyRow_ function;
 - _stringify_
   - function that takes value of _prop_ from the record and returns a string
   - only used when _type_ is 'custom'
 - _parse_

   - function that takes csv string and returns the value of _prop_ to go on the record
   - only used when _type_ is 'custom'

-- _stringifyRow_
-  - function that takes the whole record and returns a string that will be put in _csvProp_ column
-  - only used when _type_ is 'row'
-- _csvProp_
+- _header_
   - represents header in the csv
   - when not specified defaults to _prop_
-- when _type_ is row is required

 #### CsvParams